Fran-98/gpu-data-api/README.md

     Returns a json with all the GPUs that are inside the database.

 - GET `/gpu_info/{gpu_name}` *gpu_name:str*
-    Returns a json with the SCORE and PRICE of the GPU.
+    Returns a json with all the data of the GPU.

 - GET `/gpu_compare/{gpu1}&{gpu2}` *gpu1:str*, *gpu2:str*
     Returns a json with the comparison of the GPUs.